woossi0/suite/docs/usermanual/source/install/windows/tomcat/geoserver/extension.rst

 GeoServer Extensions
 ====================

-The following extensions are optional, each adds additional functionality to the GeoServer application.
+The following extensions are optional.
+Each adds additional functionality to the GeoServer application.

+Please choose the extensions that match the your desired functionality.
+These extensions can also be installed at a later date.

+.. _install.windows.tomcat.geoserver.gdal:

 GDAL extension
 --------------

 .. include:: /install/include/ext/gdal_win.txt

 .. _install.windows.tomcat.geoserver.geopackage: